 CLIMATE: As this tour runs in early summer and the climate is for the most part sub-Arctic, temperatures can be on the cooler side, especially in the morning and at night.
 Generally temperatures range between 50°-54°F (10°-12°C).
 Even though this is quite mild, you must factor in wind chill with rapid Zodiac travel and time spent at sea feeling significantly cooler.
 Better is to dress warmly and in layers, and to prepare for temperatures between 41°-44°F, 5°-7°C. Full waterproof coverings are essential, since although only light drizzle and rain is expected on land, the Zodiac rides can be subject to splashing and wave spray at times.

 PHOTOGRAPHY: Superb opportunities.
 Birds and other wildlife are often at close range from the Zodiacs.
-Many of the guides on the Spirit of Enderby, and particularly Tropical Birding guides, are keen photographers and know how and where to get you in a position to get good shots.
+Many of the guides on the ships, and particularly Tropical Birding guides, are keen photographers and know how and where to get you in a position to get good shots.
 Alcid photography is particularly rewarding on this tour.

 TRAVEL REQUIREMENTS: A valid passport is required; the passport must be valid for at least six months past your intended stay.
 Tourist visas are currently required for most nationalities.
 The process of obtaining a Russian visa is fairly straightforward, though it may need to be submitted in person.
 Nationalities not requiring a visa include many South and Central American countries, Thailand, and ex-Soviet states.
 Heritage Expeditions and Tropical Birding work with a ground agent in the Far East that assists and aids the visa process for passengers.
 Travel requirements are subject to change; if you are unsure, please check with the nearest embassy or consulate, or ask our office staff for help.